juancarlosmiranda/juancarlosmiranda.github.io/source/contents/free_book_list.md

 * [Statistics for Research Students](https://open.umn.edu/opentextbooks/textbooks/1191).
 * [Statistical Methods for the Analysis of Repeated Measurements](https://link.springer.com/book/10.1007/b97287).
 * [Spatial Statistics for Data Science: Theory and Practice with R](https://www.paulamoraga.com/book-spatial/index.html).
 * [Understanding Statistics and Experimental Design, How to Not Lie with Statistics](https://link.springer.com/book/10.1007/978-3-030-03499-3).
 Michael H. Herzog , Gregory Francis , Aaron Clarke.
 This open access textbook provides the background needed to correctly use, interpret and understand statistics and statistical data in diverse settings.
+* [An Introduction to Statistical Learning](https://www.statlearning.com/).Gareth JAmes, Daniela Witten, Trevor Hastie, Robert Tibshirani.
+An Introduction to Statistical Learning with Applications in R (ISLR).
+An Introduction to Statistical Learning with Applications in Python (ISLP).
+*

 ## Licenses